ruvaldak/mc-emerald-tier/README.md

 This mod is designed in the style of Minecraft pre-1.8 beta - and not just that, but is also designed for an upcoming modpack of mine.
 Please keep this in mind when using this mod.

 ## Credits
-Credit to Spoonio and others in the NostalgiaTweaks Discord server for helping me with tuning emerald and amethyst textures, and to Kradek for making the copper textures.
+Credit to [Spoon](https://www.planetminecraft.com/member/spoonio/) and others in the [NostalgiaTweaks](https://github.com/Adrenix/Nostalgic-Tweaks) Discord server for helping me with tuning emerald and amethyst textures, and to [Kradek](https://github.com/Kradek200) for making the copper textures.
 This mod is a fork of [Emerald Tier](https://github.com/chadsten/mc-emerald-tier), so of course credit to Chadsten